stoerr/JCRActionsForGPT/Specification.md

 The servlet should use the package net.stoerr.chatgpt.jcractions and inherit from SlingAllMethodsServlet, but only implement the GET method.
 The name should be GPTJCRActionsServlet.

+## API

+### GET /bin/gpt/jcractions.yaml

+Returns the OpenAPI specification for the servlet.

+### GET /bin/gpt/jcractions.json/{path}

+Returns the JSON representation of the JCR node at the given path.

+### GET /bin/gpt/jcractions.data/{path}

+Returns the binary data of the JCR node at the given path.
+Sets the Content-Type header to the mime type of the binary.